Center for Elephant Conservation: Health record

 In 1999, the center failed a USDA inspection under the Animal Welfare Act due to its restraint policy.
 At least one case of tuberculosis was noted at this time.

 An action over these issues was stated in a local court against the Center in June 2000.
 The action was brought by the American Society for the Prevention of Cruelty to Animals, the Animal Protection Institute, the Animal Welfare Institute, the Fund for Animals, and Tom Rider, a former employee of Ringling Bros.
 In late 2009, the suit was dismissed by the courts because it was ruled that the plaintiffs, ASPCA et al., as private citizens, were not allowed to bring suit against Feld Entertainment under the Endangered Species Act due to being "uninjured" by the acts in question.
 Although citizens' right to file suit under the act is stipulated in the act, the court did not allow it.

 The court did not rule on the merits of the case, nor the video footage documenting severe hooking of elephants on Ringling show units.
 Various legal scholars have disputed the legal rigor of this ruling.
 Ringling Brothers and Barnum & Bailey publicists claim victory and have focused their defense on questioning the motives of whistle-blower Tom Rider and his relationship to animal welfare groups.

 In 2003 and 2004, Conservation Center publicists announced that the Center had been given a clean bill of health by USDA inspectors.

 In 2006, the Center was quarantined for a case of TB.
 Only one animal in the herd appears to have been affected.

 Ringling Brothers asserts retired circus elephants living at the center have an average lifespan of up to 70 years, although they also list the oldest elephants to die at the facility as 55 and 62 years of age.
 A number of juvenile elephants have also died in Ringling possession, not at the facility, but while on tour with a Ringling Brothers show.
 It is likely elephants at Ringling's Florida Center may live longer than captive elephants in zoos, who live an average of 42 years, although not as long as wild elephants who, if protected from poaching, can typically live up to 65 or 70 years.

+In 2021, the Center was permanently closed, its remaining elephants having been moved to White Oak Conservation.